Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Results and Discussion

 \subsubsection{Setup.}

-We fine-tuned all the models introduced in Section~\ref{sec:MODELS} on the CXR prognosis tasks described in Section~\ref{section:DATA}: to ensure a fair comparison from Table~\ref{tab:peft-table} we included only the fine-tuning techniques applicable to both architecture families which are AFC\textsubscript{m}$_{r\in {4,8,16}}$, BitFit, LP, and LP.
+We fine-tuned all the models introduced in Section~\ref{sec:MODELS} on the CXR prognosis tasks described in Section~\ref{section:DATA}.
+To ensure a fair comparison with Table~\ref{tab:peft-table}, we included only the fine-tuning techniques applicable to both architecture families, that are LoRA$_{r\in {4,8,16}}$, BitFit, LP and FFT. \bl The final results obtained are subsequently compared numerically and statistically, where the first analysis is supported by Figure~\ref{fig:CNN_vs_FM}, and the second by Table~\ref{tab:CNN_vs_FM_stat}. \bb